alethiaQ/alethiaQ.github.io/_posts/2019-08-12-stranger_things_directory_cli_ruby_gem.markdown

 ---
 layout: post
-title:      "Simple Project Start to Run-"
+title:      "Simple CLI Project Start to Run-"
 date:       2019-08-12 16:19:20 -0400
 permalink:  stranger_things_directory_cli_ruby_gem
 ---

 ## Complete CLI-project methodology and implementation

 Beginning any project with a blank page is always daunting, even more so when you have the freedom to pick any topic.
-In this case, I knew I had to create a CLI ruby gem using scraped data from any web-page.
+In this case, I had to create a CLI ruby gem with scraped data from any web-page.
 After many attempts, I finally found a webpage that interested me and was laid out well enough to scrape from.
-I chose two FANDOM Stranger things wiki articles, one containing trending characters, and the other about locations.
+I chose two FANDOM Stranger things wiki articles, one containing trending characters, and the other about show locations.

 **Getting Started**